Right-invariant Sobolev metrics of fractional order on the diffeomorphism group of the circle: Introduction

 \section{Introduction}

-It is a fundamental observation due to Arnold \cite{Arn1966} that the Euler equations of hydrodynamics of an ideal fluid on a compact Riemannian manifold $M$ can be recast as the geodesic flow for a right invariant Riemannian metric on the group of volume preserving smooth diffeomorphisms of $M$.
-In this general picture, there is a great latitude in the choice of the inertia operator (i.e the induced inner product on the Lie algebra of the group) which generates the metric.
-In the classical papers \cite{Arn1966, EM1970}, $L^{2}$ inner products have been used.
-This interpretation was extended thereafter to other equations of physical relevance \cite{CK2003,HMR1998, KLM2008, Kol2004, Mis1998, Shk1998, EKW2012}.
-Among these studies, the particular case of right invariant metrics induced by $H^k$ Sobolev norms with $k\in\NN$ and $k\ge 1$ have been extensively investigated \cite{CK2003, KLM2008, Kol2004, Shk1998}.
-In \cite{EKW2012} a (non local) inertia operator on $\DiffS$, the diffeomorphisms group of the circle, of the form $HD$, where $H$ denotes the Hilbert transform and $D$ the spatial derivative, has been considered.
-In \cite{Gay2009} the third order operator $A=HD(D^2+1)$ has been studied as an inertia operator on a suitable approximation of the homogeneous space $\DiffS/\PSL(2,\RR)$.
+The interest for geodesic flows on diffeomorphism groups goes back to Arnold~\cite{Arn1966}.
+He recast the Euler equations of hydrodynamics of an ideal fluid as the geodesic flow for the $L^{2}$ right invariant Riemannian metric on the volume preserving diffeomorphism group.
+Arnold's paper was, somehow, rather formal from the analytical point of view.
+The well-posedness of the geodesic flow was established, subsequently, by Ebin and Marsden in \cite{EM1970}.
+To do so, they introduced Hilbert manifolds of diffeomorphisms of class $H^{q}$, and used them to approximate the \emph{Fr\'{e}chet manifold} of smooth diffeomorphisms.
+This framework was extended thereafter to other equations of physical relevance \cite{CK2003,HMR1998,KLM2008,Kol2004,Mis1998,Shk1998,EKW2012}.
+Among these studies, right invariant metrics induced by $H^{k}$ Sobolev norms ($k \in \NN$) on the diffeomorphism group of the circle, $\DiffS$, have been extensively investigated \cite{CK2003,KLM2008,Kol2004,Shk1998}.
+In \cite{EKW2012}, well-posedness of the geodesic flow for the homogeneous $H^{1/2}$ right-invariant metric on the homogeneous space $\DiffS/\RotS$ was established.
+The homogeneous $H^{3/2}$ right-invariant metric on $\DiffS/\PSL(2,\RR)$ was considered in \cite{Gay2009}.

-It is the aim of the present paper to extend to \emph{non-local} inertia operators on $\DiffS$, some earlier results obtained for differential operators.
-The essence of the method is to use a Lagrangian formalism for the geodesic flow that leads to evolution equations on the tangent bundle $T\DiffS$ with a \emph{tame} propagator.
-More precisely, consider a \emph{right-invariant} metric on $\DiffS$, induced by an inner product
+It is the aim of the present paper to study well-posedness of geodesic flows and their corresponding Euler equation for $H^{s}$ Sobolev norms on $\DiffS$, where $s \in \RR^{+}$.
+One of the main difficulty which arise immediately, in this context, is that the inertia operator is \emph{non-local}.
+More precisely, such a \emph{right-invariant} metric on $\DiffS$ is induced by an inner product